ChuKhaLi/playwright-path/docs/resources/guides/integration-recommendations.md

 This document provides detailed recommendations for integrating curated resources into the learning-playwright project modules, including pedagogical strategies, timing, and implementation approaches.

+For a complete overview, refer to the [Master Resource Index](../master-resource-index.md).
+For quick access information, see the [Access Guide](./access-guide.md).

 ## 🎯 Integration Philosophy

 ### Core Principles